 Note: In order for the on-prem OVA to receive the new configuration you can choose out of these options:

-- Every 60 minutes Vulcan Gateway is updating its configuration, so you can wait for Vulcan Gateway to pull the new connectors details
+Every 60 minutes the Vulcan Gateway updates its configuration, so you can wait for Vulcan Gateway to pull the new connectors details

 That's it!
 Your connector is now communicating via Vulcan Gateway.

 Solution: Change the OVA "Settings" --> "General" --> "Basic" --> Change the "Type" to "Linux" + "Version" to "Other Linux (64-bit)":

 Solution: Run in CMD as Administrator "bcdedit /set hypervisorlaunchtype off" and reboot.

 This mostly occurs when Docker is installed on the windows box.